Fareeqy vs Trello vs Asana vs Monday: 2026 Comparison

 The Real Problem Is Not the Tool..
 It Is That the Tool Was Not Designed for Your Team

-Trello and Asana are good tools -- for teams that work in English, are accustomed to Western work culture, and have time for training and onboarding.
-But when you use them with an Arabic-speaking team, problems surface that have nothing to do with how powerful the tool is:
+Trello, Asana, and Monday are good tools -- for teams that work in English, are accustomed to Western work culture, and have time for training and onboarding.
+But when you use any of them with an Arabic-speaking team, problems surface that have nothing to do with how powerful the tool is:

 • The Arabic translation is broken and full of unnatural terminology